 The ability to list home at full market potential.
 For example, you’ve spent months fixing up and repairing your home.
 You’ve spent $90,000 but it’s worth it because you’re now able to list your home for $120,000 what it was worth before the repairs.
 Even after paying the commission and other fees, you’ve made a few extra thousand dollars.

 Although this is a great option for some home sellers, not everyone is able to sell their home this way.
 Firstly, it cost $90,000 out of pocket before they were able to make the extra few thousand dollars.
-Secondly, it may have cost 6-12 months of time to make repairs, list the home on the market, and close the sale, meaning they were at a loss of $90,000 for nearly a year.
+Secondly, it may have cost 6-12 months of time to make repairs, list the home on the market, and close the sale.
+That all translates to a loss of $90,000 for nearly a year.

-Depending on your personal situation (financial & lifestyle), the current market status, and the number (and intensity) of repairs that need to be made in your home, this is a great way to ensure you capitalize on the full market value of your home.
+Depending on your personal situation (financial & lifestyle), the current market status, and the number of repairs your home needs, this is a great way to ensure you capitalize on the full market value of your home.
 However, it will take time, money, and energy which can easily be saved by selling your home as-is.

 You need to put some work in and make improvements.
 As mentioned above, depending on the condition of your house, you will likely need to put time and money into making improvements to make your house sell-able, especially if you want to list at full market potential.

 You have to deal, and comply, with home inspections.
-Every homebuyer has the right to a home inspection, and these inspections may uncover repairs that you might not want to deal with.
+Under normal circumstances, every home buyer has the right to a home inspection.
+These inspections may uncover repairs that you might not want to deal with.
 However, in order to meet these contingencies, you will have to get the improvements done before closing on the home.